 (j) Involving your supervisor if conflict arises with the student.

-(k) Informing the Managing Director of Human Resources about situations that have the potential to become more severe.
+(k) Informing the Director of Human Resources about situations that have the potential to become more severe.

 (l) Making detailed notes about an incident that could evolve into a more serious situation later.